desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 1. MUST verify that the Child is not currently securely delegated;

-2. MUST query the PTR record located at each of the Signaling Names and verify that its content is equal to the Child's name;
+2. MUST query the CDS/CDNSKEY records located at the Child zone apex, directly from each of the authoritative nameservers as given in the Child NS record set;

-3. MUST query the CDS/CDNSKEY records located at each of the Signaling Names;
+3. MUST query the PTR record located at each of the Signaling Names and verify that its content is equal to the Child's name;

-4. SHOULD query the CDS/CDNSKEY records located at the Child zone apex, directly from each of the authoritative nameservers as given in the Child NS record set;
+4. MUST query the CDS/CDNSKEY records located at each of the Signaling Names;

-5. MUST check (separately by record type) that all record sets retrieved in Steps 1, 2 and (if queried) 3 have equal contents;
+5. MUST check (separately by record type) that all record sets retrieved in Steps 2, 3 and 4 have equal contents;

 6. SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, as to secure the Child's